Paras Khadka

-Paras Khadka (/ˈpɑːrəs ˈkʌdkɑː/, पारस खड्का, [ˈpaɾʌs kʰʌɽka]; born 24 October 1987) is a Nepalese professional cricketer also known as the god of Nepali cricket.
-He was the captain of the Nepalese cricket team from 2008 to 2019.
-All-rounder Khadka is a right-handed batsman, a right-arm medium-fast bowler, and an off break bowler.
-He made his debut for Nepal against Malaysia in April 2004.
-He was one of the eleven cricketers to play in Nepal's first ever One Day International (ODI) match, against the Netherlands, in August 2018.
-On 3 August 2021, Khadka announced his retirement from international cricket.
-He was Nepal's All-time highest run scorer in both ODI and T20I format until his retirement.
+Paras Khadka (/ˈpɑːrəs ˈkʌdkɑː/, पारस खड्का, [ˈpaɾʌs kʰʌɽka]; born 24 October 1987) is a Nepalese former cricketer who is the current Secretary of Cricket Association of Nepal and President of Bagmati Province Cricket Association.
+He captained the Nepalese cricket team from 2008 to 2019.
+An all-rounder, Khadka was a right-handed batsman, a right-arm medium-fast and an off-break bowler.
+He made his debut against Malaysia in April 2004.
+Khadka played in Nepal's inaugural One Day International (ODI) match, against the Netherlands, in August 2018.
+He has played a useful role in Nepalese cricket.

-Paras Khadka became the sixth Nepali cricketer to score an international century, when he hit an unbeaten 106 off 77 balls against Kuwait during the 2012 ACC Trophy Elite in October 2012.
+Khadka became the sixth Nepali cricketer to score an international century when he hit an unbeaten 106 off 77 balls against Kuwait during the 2012 ACC Trophy Elite in October 2012.
 Under his captaincy, Nepal won the 2010 ICC World Cricket League Division Five in Nepal, 2012 ICC World Cricket League Division Four in Malaysia, 2012 ACC Trophy Elite in UAE, 2013 ICC World Cricket League Division Three in Bermuda, 2014 ICC World Cricket League Division Three in Malaysia, participated in the 2014 ICC World Twenty20 in Bangladesh and gained the Twenty20 International status.

 On 28 January 2019, he became the first Nepalese batsman to score a century in an ODI match, doing so against the United Arab Emirates.
-On 28 September 2019, he became the first batsman for Nepal to score a century in a T20I match, doing so against Singapore.
+On 28 September 2019, he became the first batsman for Nepal to score a century in a T20I match, against Singapore.

 Career

 Early career

-Born in Kathmandu, in 1987, Paras Khadka first represented Nepal at the Under-15 level when he played in the Under-15 Asia Cup in the United Arab Emirates in December 2002.
-He played for the Nepal Under-19s the following year, playing once against India Under-19s, and also in the 2003 Youth Asia Cup in Karachi.
+Born in Kathmandu in 1987, Khadka first represented Nepal at the Under-15 level when he played in the Under-15 Asia Cup in the United Arab Emirates in December 2002.
+He played for the Nepal Under-19s the following year, once against India Under-19s, and also in the 2003 Youth Asia Cup in Karachi.

-In 2021, after playing in the ACC Under-17 Cup in India, he played in his first Under-19 World Cup, the 2004 ICC Under-19 Cricket World Cup in Bangladesh.
-He also made his debut for the senior side that year when he played against Malaysia in the 2004 ICC Intercontinental Cup, also his first-class debut.
+In 2001, after playing in the ACC Under-17 Cup in India, he played in his first Under-19 World Cup, the 2004 ICC Under-19 Cricket World Cup in Bangladesh.
+He also debuted for the senior side when he played against Malaysia in the 2004 ICC Intercontinental Cup, his first-class debut.